jie-jw-wu/human-eval-comm/README.md

-# HumanEvalComm: Benchmarking the Communication Competence of Code Generation for LLMs and LLM Agent
+# HumanEvalComm: Benchmarking the Communication Skills of Code Generation for LLMs and LLM Agent

 <div align="center">